jeremyButtler/freezeTB/README.md

   means that if you like a particular program, then you can compile it separately.

-You can install freezeTB and the side modules with `make -f mkfile.OS install-modules` or all programs with `make -f mkfile.OS install-all`.
+For unix the programs are all installed in the install step, however for windows you will have to copy each one.

 ## freezeTB core:

 Chapter one: monsters that consume all hope

-- freezeTBGui.r: gui built in R using tcltk for freezeTB
+- freezeTBGui.Rscript: gui built in R using tcltk for freezeTB
 - freezeTB: core program for freezeTB
-- adjCoords: adjust coordinates in sam file using an list of genes (instead of mapping to full TB genome)
 - graphAmpDepth.r: Rscript that makes graphs for freezeTB
   - oldGraphAmpDepth.r is older version that used ggplot2
+- outputGui.Rscript runs the output menu for freezeTB separately

 ## Modules: